-Tuition and Meal Plan Fees: The Tuition and Meal plan fees should be paid in full by the 15th of June.
+Tuition and Fees: The Tuition and any additional fees (secondary lessons, etc.) should be paid in full by the 15th of June.
 We understand this may not work for all, and that is not a problem.
 To make other arrangements, please contact our office.
 We accept check and money orders, along with Visa and MasterCard payments.

 Airport Transportation: For those traveling to camp by air, we provide (for a fee) transportation to and from Charlotte International Airport (CLT).
 Reservations for this service must be made prior and finalized by June 1st.
 Please see the section Getting To Camp for more information on arrival and departures times and making a reservation.